 Use our guide to choosing plants for more guidance.

-5. Handy for kid-friendly gardens: artificial turf
+5. Handy for kid-friendly gardens: artificial grass

 If you love the look of a lawn, but hate the hard work, or want to create a child-friendly garden, consider artificial turf.
 Use all year round, whatever the weather, and it needs nothing more than occasional hosing.